Ericsson/codechecker/tools/report-converter/README.md

                         tidy, cppcheck, eslint, fbinfer, golint, msan,
                         pyflakes, pylint, spotbugs, tsan, tslint, ubsan.
   --meta [META [META ...]]
                         Metadata information which will be stored alongside the run when the created report directory will be stored to a running CodeChecker server.
-It has the following
-                        format: key=value.
-Valid key values are:
-                        analyzer_command, analyzer_version.
-  --filename FILENAME   This option can be used to override the default plist
-                        file name output of this tool.
+It has the following format: key=value.
+Valid key values are: analyzer_command, analyzer_version. (default: None) --filename FILENAME   This option can be used to override the default plist file name output of this tool.
 This tool can produce multiple plist files on the given code analyzer output